NSW CTP settlement process guide: final payouts and PIC approval

 - ignoring the net position: the claimant focuses on the gross offer instead of whether it fairly reflects future impact and the real value of the claim

-Practical first steps: preserve the offer email/letter, check any acceptance deadline, list unresolved treatment or weekly-benefit disputes, and avoid signing release documents until your evidence maturity and net outcome have been properly reviewed.
+Practical first steps: preserve the offer email or letter, check any acceptance deadline, ask for an extension if the evidence is not ready, list unresolved treatment or weekly-benefit disputes, and avoid signing release documents until your evidence maturity and net outcome have been properly reviewed.

 Frequently asked questions